 Occasionally it can be challenging to eat enough calories when there are fewer meals eaten and some people struggle to eat enough healthy, nutrient dense food in a limited daily period.
 Although a Paleo diet (and all of Pete’s Paleo meals) does focus on nutrient density, if your caloric requirements are higher, a fasting protocol may not be the optimal choice for you.
 Please also refer to our previous post on who should NOT fast.

 If you are already enjoying the benefits of either Paleo or intermittent fasting, why not take things a step further and try both together?
-You might be surprised as to how effective it is to follow the ultimate natural eating pattern.
+You might be surprised as to how effective it is to follow the fast and feast diet plan.